๐Ÿ’ธCost Accounting

 Why This Matters

-Budgeting isn't just about putting numbers in spreadsheets—it's about how organizations translate strategy into financial action.
+Budgeting is how organizations translate strategy into financial action.
 On your exam, you're being tested on your ability to distinguish when and why a company would choose one budgeting approach over another.
 The real skill is understanding how different techniques handle uncertainty, control costs, and align employee behavior with organizational goals.

-Think of budgeting techniques as falling into three big questions: How do we structure the overall plan? (master budgets and their components), How do we handle change? (static vs. flexible approaches), and Who gets a voice in the process? (participation dynamics).
-Don't just memorize definitions—know what problem each technique solves and when it would outperform alternatives.
-That's what separates a passing answer from an excellent one.
+Budgeting techniques fall into three big questions: How do we structure the overall plan? (master budgets and their components), How do we handle change? (static vs. flexible approaches), and Who gets a voice in the process? (participation dynamics).
+Don't just memorize definitions.
+Know what problem each technique solves and when it would outperform alternatives.

 Budget Structure and Hierarchy